Roman Britain: Fourth century history

 As the 4th century progressed, there were increasing attacks from the Saxons in the east and the Scoti (Irish) in the west.
 A series of forts had been built, starting around 280, to defend the coasts, but these preparations were not enough when, in 367, a general assault of Saxons, Picts, Scoti and Attacotti, combined with apparent dissension in the garrison on Hadrian's Wall, left Roman Britain prostrate.
 The invaders overwhelmed the entire western and northern regions of Britannia and the cities were sacked.
-This crisis, sometimes called the Barbarian Conspiracy or the Great Conspiracy, was settled by Count Theodosius from 368 with a string of military and civil reforms.
+This crisis, sometimes called the Barbarian Conspiracy or the Great Conspiracy, was settled by Theodosius the Elder from 368 with a string of military and civil reforms.
 Theodosius crossed from Bononia (Boulogne-sur-Mer) and marched on Londinium where he began to deal with the invaders and made his base.
 An amnesty was promised to deserters which enabled Theodosius to regarrison abandoned forts.
 By the end of the year Hadrian's Wall was retaken and order returned.
 Considerable reorganization was undertaken in Britain, including the creation of a new province named Valentia, probably to better address the state of the far north.
 A new Dux Britanniarum was appointed, Dulcitius, with Civilis to head a new civilian administration.

 Another imperial usurper, Magnus Maximus, raised the standard of revolt at Segontium (Caernarfon) in north Wales in 383, and crossed the English Channel.
 Maximus held much of the western empire, and fought a successful campaign against the Picts and Scots around 384.
 His continental exploits required troops from Britain, and it appears that forts at Chester and elsewhere were abandoned in this period, triggering raids and settlement in north Wales by the Irish.
 His rule was ended in 388, but not all the British troops may have returned: the Empire's military resources were stretched to the limit along the Rhine and Danube.